What is SEO Marketing and How It Works

 Search Engines were originally created to sort through all the information uploaded to the web daily.
 Search Engines use spiders to find and crawl the information on each new page.
 The Search Engines must then decipher how this information fits with every other page on the Internet.
 The page is then categorized and added to an index so that it is faster to recall and show in a Results page for a relevant search.

 There is a big difference between what Search Engines actually show in results and all the possible results they could show that are stored in their results.
 In fact, Google uses more than 200 factors in its algorithm and is continually updating the formula to meet user demands.
+Most experts agree that Google makes between 500 and 600 changes to its search algorithm each year (Search Engine Land).
+This means that SEO is an ever-changing, ever-evolving process that needs to adhere to both current best practices and expected future best practices.

-How do Search Engines like Google rank websites?
+How Do Search Engines Like Google Rank Websites?

 Before any website can be shown in Search Engine Result Pages (SERPs) the Search Engine must be able to: